Foreign object - inhaled

 Be sure you are trained to perform these first aid measures.

-Any child who may have inhaled an object should be seen by a doctor.
+Any child who may have inhaled an object should be seen by their health care provider.
 A child with a total airway blockage requires emergency medical help.

 If choking or coughing goes away, and the child does not have any other symptoms, he or she should be watched for signs and symptoms of infection or irritation.
 X-rays may be needed.